Best drill bit for brickwork

 A hammer drill bit is another type of drill bit commonly used for brickwork.
 These drill bits are designed to be used with a hammer drill, which provides a forward hammering action to help break through tough materials like bricks.
 Hammer drill bits often have a specially designed tip that allows them to penetrate brick surfaces more efficiently.
 They are available in different lengths and diameters to suit various drilling requirements.

-See also Best electric drill sharpener
+See also Best electric nail drill for professionals

 Diamond Drill Bit